 Agility Robotics: Founded in 2015 and based in Pittsburgh, Pennsylvania, Agility Robotics is developing humanoid robots to address labor shortages in the distribution, retail, manufacturing, and logistics industries.
 Originally a spin-off from Oregon State University, the company created Cassie, a bipedal robot lacking a torso and perception systems.
 Cassie set the Guinness world record for the fastest 100-meter run by a bipedal robot in December 2022.
 Agility’s flagship humanoid robot, Digit, features a unique “backward” leg design that enhances maneuverability in factory and manufacturing settings.

 Digit is sold alongside Agility Arc, a cloud automation platform that monitors fleets of Digit robots and integrates with existing client workflows, as well as Arc Accessories, a suite of charging docks, work cells, and control pendants.
 In October 2023, Agility signed a collaboration agreement with Amazon to test Digit in Amazon warehouses.
+In June 2024, Agility signed a multi-year RaaS to begin deploying Digit in GXO’s logistics operations in what Agility claims is the robotic industry’s first commercial deployment of humanoid robots.
 While both Agility and Figure are focused on humanoid robots for automation and labor replacement, Agility Robotics is more specialized in industrial settings like warehouses and logistics, whereas Figure AI has a broader vision of developing general-purpose humanoid robots for both commercial and household applications.
-As of September 2024, Agility Robotics had raised a total of $178 million at a valuation of $550 million, with key investors including the Amazon Industrial Innovation Fund, Sony Innovation Fund, Playground Global, and DARPA.
+As of March 2025, Agility Robotics had raised a total of $178 million at a valuation of $550 million, with key investors including the Amazon Industrial Innovation Fund, Sony Innovation Fund, Playground Global, and DARPA.

 Apptronik: Founded in 2016 and based in Austin, Texas, Apptronik is developing general-purpose humanoid robots.
 Apptronik was originally funded by NASA to develop space-intended humanoid robots Valkyrie 1 and Valkyrie 2.
-Over time, this work transformed into Apollo, Apptronik’s primary model as of September 2024.
-Apollo is built modularly and can be mounted on any stationary or mobile base platform.
-It intends to operate in the warehouse and manufacturing industries before aiming to extend into consumer household markets, similar to Figure.
-Apptronik signed a collaboration agreement with car manufacturer Mercedes-Benz in March 2024 to test Apollo at its manufacturing facilities.
-Apptronik bootstrapped until its Series A raise, and, as of September 2024, had raised a total of $28 million at a $109 million valuation.
+Over time, this work transformed into Apollo, Apptronik’s most recent model.
+Apollo is built modularly and can be mounted on any base platform (stationary or mobile).
+It intends to operate in the warehouse and manufacturing industries before aiming to extend into consumer household markets, similar to Figure’s model.
+Apptronik signed a collaboration agreement with car manufacturer Mercedes-Benz in March 2024 to test Apollo at its manufacturing facilities and a partnership agreement with Google DeepMind in December 2024 to bring AI capabilities to Apollo.
+Apptronik bootstrapped until its Seed round and has raised a total of $431 million at an undisclosed valuation.
 Key investors include Capital Factory, Perot Jain, WorldQuant Ventures, NASA, NSF, and the US DoD.

 Incumbents